FabMo/FabMo-Updater/README.md

 ### Update (FMP) Packages
 The core function of the updater is to fetch and apply updates, both to itself and other products.
 This importantly includes the FabMo Engine.
 In order to do this, it fetches a manifest describing packages that are available to download, and rifles through these to find the most appropriate updates to apply.
 It does this by comparing versions in the manifest with the versions of installed products on disk, and chooses the most recent version of each product (if it is newer than the current version) to download.
 Releases are applied in priority order, based on the products being installed.
 Self-updates (updates to the updater itself) are downloaded and applied first to make sure that other product packages that might need a newer updater have one available for installation.
 The code that manages the download, prioritization, and application of new packages is located in the `/fmp` package

-### Self Updates
-The updater can update *itself*.
-To do this with caution, the updater must shut itself down and hand the update off to an external process in order to update, so progress monitoring can't be done.
-The update is managed on the Raspberry Pi by a systemd service, but could be executed externally on different systems in different ways.
-The command that initiates the self update is a hook for this reason.

 ## Getting Started with Development
 The following sections aim to provide a quick start guide for development.